-- (2) Mr. Archer was appointed the Company's interim Chief Financial Officer on July 15, 2021, and was appointed the Company's permanent Chief Financial Officer on February 15, 2022.
+- (2) Mr. Archer was appointed the Company's Interim CFO on July 15, 2021, and was appointed the Company's permanent CFO on February 15, 2022.
 Salary reflects compensation received by FLG Partners for Mr. Archer's services along with his salary from the Company.
 Additional details regarding Mr. Archer's compensation are summarized below under "Employment Agreements."
-Mr. Archer was granted 129,384 shares of restricted Common Stock that vest over three years commencing on February 15, 2022, with a quarter to vest on July 15, 2022, with the remaining number of such shares to vest at the rate of 6.25% for each three-month period thereafter until the entire award has vested, provided, however, that if Mr. Archer terminates or ceases to provide services during such three-month period, the portion of the shares that would otherwise vest at the end thereof will vest as of Mr. Archer's termination or cessation of services. - (3) Amounts reported in this column reflect the grant date fair value of the restricted stock award granted during the fiscal years ended December 31, 2022, and 2021, as computed in accordance with Financial Accounting Standards Board ("FASB") ASC 718. - (4) Other compensation includes primarily employer-paid health insurance.
+Mr. Archer was granted 6,470 shares of restricted Common Stock that vest over three years commencing on February 15, 2022, with a quarter to vest on July 15, 2022, with the remaining number of such shares to vest at the rate of 6.25% for each three-month period thereafter until the entire award has vested, provided, however, that if Mr. Archer terminates or ceases to provide services during such three-month period, the portion of the shares that would otherwise of restricted Common Stock, respectively, that vest over three years commencing on July 3, 2023, with a quarter to vest on July 3, 2024, with the remaining number of such shares to vest at the end thereof will vest as of Mr. Archer's termination or cessation of services.
+Mr. Archer and FLG were granted 20,900 and 1,100 shares of restricted Common Stock, respectively, that vest over three years commencing on July 3, 2023, with a quarter to vest on July 3, 2024, with the remaining number of such shares to vest at the rate of 6.25% for each three-month period thereafter until the entire award has vested, provided, however, that if Mr. Archer or FLG terminates or ceases to provide services during such three-month period, the portion of the shares that would otherwise vest at the end thereof will vest as of Mr. Archer's and FLG's termination or cessation of services. - (3) Amounts reported in this column reflect the grant date fair value of the restricted stock award granted during the fiscal years ended December 31, 2023, and 2022, as computed in accordance with Financial Accounting Standards Board ("FASB") ASC 718. - (4) Other compensation includes primarily employer-paid health insurance.